Rye Coalition: History

 Rye Coalition then began another label search in an attempt to find a home for the record.
 They eventually decided to return to their roots and release the album with New Jersey's Gern Blandsten Records.
 A pre-release EP entitled Chariots On Fire was released as an iTunes exclusive in 2006, featuring three tracks from the upcoming album and one exclusive song, "Gone With The Windshield."
 By the time Curses was ready for release, it had expanded to also include a bonus DVD of the band's trials and tribulations while making the album.

 Curses was finally made available in 2006 to critical and commercial success (thanks in no small part to the bands relentless touring).
 The new songs all but abandon Rye Coalition's early post-hardcore sound in favor of punchy, straight-head hard rock.
 A documentary about the making of the album, including footage working with Dave Grohl at Sound City Studios, was also included on Curses.

 In 2007, bassist Justin Morey announced that he was quitting Rye Coalition to pursue The Black Hollies full-time.

 On February 19, 2011, Rye Coalition reunited for a single sold-out show at Maxwell's in Hoboken, New Jersey.

 A full-length documentary called "Rye Coalition - The Story of the Hard Luck 5" was released in 2014 about the band.

 On July 4, 2021, on an appearance on the Protonic Reversal podcast, Dave Leto revealed that Rye Coalition were playing together again and planning on recording and releasing new material.
 Morey, Gonnelli and Wiley currently play in The Black Hollies on Ernest Jenning Records.

+Following Chicago label The Numero Group's partnership with Tiger Style in 2024, the band digitally reissued their catalog through Numero, and in 2026 released "Pulaski Skyway & Other Bridges Burned," an LP compiling the band's earliest material, including The Dancing Man and music from their splits with Karp and Maximillian Colby.

+In July of 2025 the band released a double A-side 7" of Shellac and Drive Like Jehu covers called Paid in Full, as a tribute to the departed Steve Albini and Rick Froberg.
+Revealed and spoken of in detail on an episode of Conan Neutron's Protonic Reversal with singer Ralph Cuseglio.

+Rye Coalition announced their first show outside New Jersey in early 2026 at Caterwaul in Minneapolis.
+Numero Group also released Pulaski Skyway & Other Bridges Burned, a collection of demos, splits and 7"s that predate their first record.